 The Vice-Chancellor’s University of Tasmania Access Scholarships are provided by the University of Tasmania to enable access and participation in higher education for students who face economic or social disadvantage.

-Available to students commencing or continuing studies in 2020 in an Associate degree (Term 1 or 2) or Bachelor degree (Semester 1 or Accelerated Study Period 1) at the University of Tasmania.
+Available to students commencing or continuing studies in an undergraduate course at the University of Tasmania.
 This scholarship is for students who may be prevented from studying due to one of the following reasons: having to reside away from home in order to attend University; family or other commitments; having to travel a significant distance to attend a University campus; or demonstrated financial hardship.

 Priority will be given to students within one or more of the following targeted equity areas for which the University is seeking to increase access and participation.
 These include: